mdda/deep-learning-workshop/submission.md

 The workshop will start from the very basics (with a little mathematics), and quickly progress to getting hands-on with open source software including the training of a deep network on simple problems.

-This will be followed by a more in-depth portion : Using a pre-built Virtual Machine, run within VirtualBox, participants will experiment with a much larger pre-trained models, and get an understanding of two application areas relevant to datascientists (expected to be : image classification and anamoly detection).
+This will be followed by several deeper dives using a pre-built Virtual Machine, running within VirtualBox.
+Participants will experiment with a much larger pre-trained models, and get an understanding of several application areas, among which are :

+  *  Anomaly detection

+  *  Applying a pre-trained model to classify images into previously unseen classes

+  *  Art 'Style-Transfer'

+  *  Reinforcement Learning (inspired by AlphaGo)

 While parts of this are very technical, the models (inside the Virtual Machine) are all in Jupyter (fka iPython) notebooks, making interaction straightforward.
 However, participants should install VirtualBox on their laptops beforehand, or expect to be mocked...